mauricewells/docs/concepts/entity-document.md

 An entity has an identity and a store of information.

 Entities connect to other entities, using cryptographic proofs, to form Webs of Trust.
 Entity nodes and the connections \(edges\) beween these nodes form a rich knowledge-graph.
-These graphs can be searched and navigated through the Internet of Impact and hyperlink into Web 2.0 nwtworks.
+These graphs can be searched and navigated through the Internet of Impact and hyperlink into Web 2.0 networks.

 An entity in the context of ixo can be a: